hanqiao59/1800_202530_BBY025/README.md

 ## Overview

-PeerLink is a web application that helps post-secondary students, especially introverted ones, quickly break the ice and form bonds with their classmates through fun, low-pressure mini icebreaker activities based on shared interests.
-Students can join channels for their classes or events, set up a personal profile with a display name, profile photo, and interest tags, send friend requests, and participate in low-pressure conversations on both desktop and mobile devices.
+PeerLink is a web application that helps post-secondary students, especially introverted ones, quickly break the ice and quickly form bonds with their peers through fun, low-pressure mini icebreaker activities based on shared interests.
+Students can join channels for their classes or events, set up a personal profile with a display name, and interest tags, send friend requests, and participate in low-pressure conversations on both desktop and mobile devices.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.